michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0150.md

 - n: the trait of abstaining (especially from alcohol)
 - n: act or practice of refraining from indulging an appetite
 ### Family
+- abstinence: abstinences+
-abstinence: abstinences+;abstain: abstained, abstainer, abstaining, abstains, abstention, abstinent;abstainer: abstainers;abstention: abstentions;abstinent: abstinence, abstinently
+- abstain: abstained, abstainer, abstaining, abstains, abstention, abstinent
+- abstainer: abstainers
+- abstention: abstentions
+- abstinent: abstinence, abstinently
 ### Examples
 - One of three of the six Cleveland brothers who survives today, he credits much of his health to a longtime abstinence of alcohol and tobacco.
 - In its own manual, the Islamic State outlines the abstinence method as one option.